 As I was thinking of how to respond to that, the end-of-the-day-shift bell rang and all the workers lined up to punch out and George had to go too.
-He said, “Have a good night!
-See you tomorrow.”
+“Have a good night!
+See you tomorrow,” he said.

 I passed a lot of Low German people who were still working there.
 A few of them smiled and waved at me; others pretended that they didn’t see me at all, and I was thinking, “I’m just fine with that,” as they passed me on their way out.

 It suddenly got really quiet.
-There were about seventeen people working this shift.
-I had just sat down at the sewing station and a deep familiar voice through the speakers said, “Anna Wall to the office please.
+There were about seventeen people working the afternoon shift.
+I had just sat down at the sewing station and a deep familiar voice through the speakers said, “Anna Wall to the office, please.
 Would Anna Wall come to the office please?”
 I thought, “Nooo… not again,” and walked to the office nervous as heck.

 “Okay, no problem.
 I am really happy to be back and thank you for calling me first,” I replied.

 “Anna, your English has really improved.
 That is so wonderful to see.
 There are people working here who have no interest in learning how to read and write and those people will be the first to go if there is another layoff,” he explained.

 I just smiled because I loved the sound of his voice so much.
 As I was signing the papers I secretly wished that he would just keep telling me about whatever so I could listen to him talking.
 Sadly he stopped and I had to get back to work.